ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 }
 ```

-The function value can be any kind of type that the Promise that has been passed to the resolve callback.
+The function *value* parameter can be of any type that the Promise has been passed through the
+<code>resolve</code> callback.
 This can be anything from a void type to a complex type.
-The only caveat is that it can only be a single
+The only caveat
-parameter and you are not allowed to passed multiple values to the resolve function.
-This doesn't mean
+is that it can only be a single parameter and you are not allowed to passed multiple values to the
-that you can't return an iterable value like any array.
-Let us then look at several examples that will
+<code>resolve</code> function.
+This doesn't mean that you can't return an *iterable value* like any array.
-clarify what I just mentioned above.
-Let us start with a Promise that returns a void.
+Let us then look at several examples that will clarify what I just mentioned above.
+Let us start with a
+Promise that returns a void.

 ```javascript
 new Promise((resolve) => {